joxoleon/convenuence/README.md

 ## Technical Decisions

 ### 1. **Swift Package for Core Logic**
-A Swift Package, `ConvenienceCore`, encapsulates all non-UI logic, making it reusable and UI-agnostic.
+A Swift Package, (ConVenuenceCore) `CVCore`, encapsulates all non-UI logic, making it reusable and UI-agnostic.
 This ensures that the app's business logic, networking, and persistence can be maintained independently of the UI.

 - **Advantages**:
   - Separation of concerns.